hernandezraymondm/Next-Auth-Template/README.md

 2.  **Server Action Component**:

-    - The server action performs a layer of validation using the same schema before processing the login attempt.
+    - Located in the `actions/login.ts`, the server action performs a layer of validation using the same schema before processing the login attempt.

 >     import { login } from "@/auth";
 >